Data breach response and ICO notification - Bratby Law

 Recent and representative matters include:

-- Advised on the interaction between the UK GDPR When must I notify the ICO of a data breach? and Ofcom’s security incident reporting obligations under the Telecommunications (Security) Act 2021 for a dual-regulated operator.
+• Advised on the interaction between the UK GDPR breach notification obligations and Ofcom’s security incident reporting obligations under the Telecommunications (Security) Act 2021 for a dual-regulated operator.

-Rob Bratby has advised on data breach response and ICO engagement drawing on his regulatory background at Oftel and Ofcom and his General Counsel roles at regulated businesses.
-Bratby Law is recognised by Lexology as a Global Elite Thought Leader for data protection.
+Rob Bratby advises on data breach response and ICO engagement.
+He spent a year on secondment to Oftel, the predecessor of Ofcom, and holds fractional General Counsel appointments at regulated businesses.
+He is recognised in the Lexology Index as a Global Elite Thought Leader for telecoms and media, and as a Thought Leader for data privacy and protection.

 Related data protection pages